serdaroquai/practise/README.md

 }
 ~~~

-Here is an alternative approach:
+Here is a tricky alternative approach to get rid of duplicates with a countless used[] array. **Requires sorting** the available choices so that duplciates become consecutive.

 `if (used[i] || (i > 0 && nums[i] == nums[i-1] && !used[i-1]) continue;`
 * `used[i]` standard check. number is already used